sanjsanj/webpack-entry-plus/README.md

 ## API

-Must be passed an argument which is an [ Array of { Objects } ] that comply to this schema:
+Must be passed an argument which is an [ `Array` of { `Objects` } ] that comply to this schema:

 ```
 [
   {
     entryFiles: Array of String(s),
-    outputName: String or Function that returns String,
+    outputName: String, or Function that returns a String,
   },
 ]
 ```

-If you want to use wildcard matchers to include unknown files, use the included `glob` package like so:
+If we want to use wildcard matchers to include unknown files, use the included `glob` package like so:

 ```
 // import glob